OHNLP/MedTagger/README.md

 3. Modify the INPUTDIR, OUTPUTDIR, and RULEDIR variables in `run_medtagger_win.bat` or `run_medtagger_unix_mac.sh`, as appropriate
 4. Run the batch file

+# Custom Rulesets
+MedTagger IE Pipelines use a custom ruleset format.
+An example for peripheral arterial disease can be found under the /src/main/resources/medtaggerieresources/pad directory.
+These resources are what tells MedTagger what to do/extract, and this directory is expected as input for the RULEDIR parameter

 # For Developers
 1. Clone this repository
 2. You will need JDK8 or above, Apache Maven, and Apache Ant installed